yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

 {{{
 iptables -A INPUT -p 41 -i $WAN -j ACCEPT
 }}}

+If your Openwrt is also a NAT you should add the following to prevent protocol 41 (6in4) to get listed on the NAT table.
+Otherwise your tunnel goes down after some time.
+{{{
+iptables -t nat -D POSTROUTING -o $WAN -j MASQUERADE iptables -t nat -A POSTROUTING --protocol !
+41 -o $WAN -j MASQUERADE }}}

 You need to place it into the right position of your firewall script (eg: just after/before "iptables -A INPUT -p 47 -j ACCEPT" ).

 = Setup IPv6 connectivity =